msdrigg/dotbot-crossplatform/README.md

 Currently, dotbot doesn't work very well on windows.
 Symlinking is difficult to get working, and file paths don't work as expected when syncing with windows and linux.

-I have created a crossplatform plugin that currently builds off the default `link` task.
-Hopefully in the future I will add crossplatform versions of other default tasks such as `shell`.
+I have created a crossplatform plugin that currently builds off the default `link` and `shell` tasks.
+In the future I will add crossplatform versions of other default tasks if I see a need.

 ## Scope

 This was started to meet my own requirements for dotbot on windows and linux.
 If you would like to see changes to meet your own workflow, please file an issue and I'll try to meet your needs.

 ## Installation